What the Tenets Say

 “What am I trying to do here?” is a classic statement to initiate a new model.
 We ask this question of ourselves and our circumstances, and then work according to the best answer we can get.

-Tenets 3 and 4: Competing Narratives
+Tenets 3 and 4: Labor changes

 Though work involves change by definition, it can still be systematized, described, and planned in effective ways if at least one of its fundamental components can be treated as a known quantity.
 This is conventional labor — the work we do when we think we know what to do.
 In this narrative of work, being confused about the project is not part of the project.